BharathKoneti/opius_outreach_agent/founder_outreach/linkedin_founder_outreach_prompt.md

 **Platform**: LinkedIn (using connection invitations with personalized notes) **Strategy**: Avoid InMail to save credits, focus on 2nd degree connections for better response rates

+## Browser Automation Setup
+**IMPORTANT**: This campaign uses Playwright MCP for browser automation.
+The AI agent will:

+1. **Navigate LinkedIn automatically** using browser automation tools
+2. **Take screenshots** to analyze search results and profiles
+3. **Click elements** to open profiles and send connection requests
+4. **Type messages** automatically using the provided templates
+5. **Track progress** through multiple pages of search results

+**Browser Automation Workflow**:
+- Agent will open LinkedIn and navigate to search
+- Systematically analyze each candidate profile
+- Check tracking files before each analysis
+- Send connection requests with personalized notes
+- Update tracking files immediately after each action

 ## Campaign Instructions

 ### Step 1: Search Strategy